miningplanet/but-x/README.md

 Ensure that `webserver.tls.enabled` = true and that you specify the exact path to the `webserver.tls.cert_file`, `webserver.tls.chain_file` and `webserver.tls.key_file` files by changing `example.com` to the domain name that you just generated TLS/SSL certificates for.

-5. If all went well, you should now be able to start up the explorer and browse to it using a secure https connection like [https://example.com](https://example.com).
+5. If all went well, you should now be able to start up but-x and browse to it using a secure https connection like [https://example.com](https://example.com).

 #### Use Nginx as a Reverse Proxy